What the Old Testament Is About [An Intro Guide]

 God’s promises in the Old Testament

-Though God gave the promises to His people then, many of those words have a spiritual application for us today.
+God gave promises to His people in the Old Testament, many of which have a spiritual application for us today.

 We may not need assurance of victory over enemy nations; but we need assurance of victory over sin.
 We may not be journeying to an earthly Canaan, but we’re looking forward to heaven.